George7h/investgrow-hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank  my coding partiner HossainAraf/George Hamman, code reviewers & Microverse management
+I would like to thank my code reviewers & Microverse management

 <p align="right">(<a href="#readme-top">back to top</a>)</p>